 Thank you to our members for their on-going support.
 You are so important to us!
 Members will receive extensions for full closure on their memberships.

 Information and ticketing desks are now protected by dividers to follow physical distancing guidelines.
-Please follow the posted information when you visit and respect the physical distancing measures in place.
+When you visit, please follow the direction of posted information and respect the physical distancing measures in place.

 Please look for signs and direction on new visitor pathways through the museum.
-These new pathways will allow for physical distancing and flow through the galleries.
+These new pathways will facilitate physical distancing and encourage better flow through the galleries.
 There is also new direction on using elevators, stairwells, washrooms and escalators.
-Please follow the directions of staff and respect the spaces of other visitors to the museums.
+Please follow the directions of staff and respect the personal space of other museum visitors.

-Wearing a cloth mask is a matter of personal choice and museum staff have been given the option.
+Wearing a cloth mask is a matter of personal choice.
 Wearing a mask can help in containing your own droplets and protect others but it will not protect you from COVID-19.
 Any mask, no matter how efficient at filtration or how good the seal, will have minimal effect if it is not used together with other preventive measures, such as frequent hand washing and physical distancing.